 For further details of the WSMTA MLP, click the following link: WSMTA Music Literacy Program or go to WSMTA.org and click on the menu “student programs” , and again on “MLP (Music Literacy Program).
-Important Dates We are pleased to announce that our 2019 MLP exams will be held at the University of Puget Sound on a Saturday morning, February (date tba) from 9AM -1 PM.
-Entries will be accepted from Mon.
+Important Dates February 29th, 2020 9AM-1PM University of Puget Sound Music Building Entries will be accepted from Mon.
 Dec.
 10th, 2018 until Jan.
 21st, 2019 (Martin Luther King day).

 download registration forms, handbooks, and all other necessary documents- Wendy’s Piano Studio website: www.composecreate.com